tc09-brcm-social/sm2022k8s/envs/README.md

 As of this initial release, the following sample environments are provided:

+* democadir - a quick sample demo environment that uses
+	* CA Directory as the policy store.
 * cadir1 - a sample environment that uses CA Directory as stores.
 * mssql1 - a sample environment that uses MSSQL as stores.
 * mixedstore1 - a sample environment that uses CA Directory as